VUIIS/dax/docs/news/spiders/VBMQA_v1_1_0.rst

     * VBM8

 * **Data Requirements**
-Scans, Processers, Accessors that are input.
+Scans, Processors, Accessors that are input.

 * **Offline Compliance**
 This spider is NOT offline compliant because it uses XnatUtils.download_Scan and